cyverse/ds-irods-rs-build/README.md

 An iRODS resource server that runs in a Docker container.
 The container is configured for the CyVerse Data Store.

 ## Generating the Docker Image

 The `build` program can be used to generate a Docker image containing an iRODS resource server that is configured to serve a given resource within the CyVerse Data Store.
-When `build` is executed, it writes a script to stardard output.
+It also generates two scripts.
+The `auth-clever` script can be used to authenticate the clerver user with the IES.
+The `irods-svc` script can be used to start and stop a container with the resource running in it. `irods-svc start` creates and starts a detached container named `rs` with the running resource server, and `irods-svc stop` stops and removes the `rs` container.

-This script can be used to start a container from the generated image.
+As its first command line argument, `build` expects the tag that will be assigned to the generated imaged.
+It also accepts an optional second argument specifying the directory where the `auth-clever` and `irods-svc` scripts are to be written.

-As its only command line argument, `build` expects the tag that will be assigned to the generated imaged.
+If this isn't provided, the scripts will be written to the current working directory.

 The program expects several environment variables to be set when it is executed.